 I found the villas to be exquisite and, for the price, incredibly luxurious.
+Similar to the Novotel Ambassador Dongdaemun hotel in Seoul.
 Going for about USD200-250 per night this is an absolute bargain.
 The decor is modern but with Burmese undertones and the space is huge, somewhere I could easily have spent a few hours luxuriating and enjoying the warm breeze while reading a book.
 I particularly enjoyed the peace and the verdant views that could be enjoyed from the sofa when the temperature started to rise as it does in April in Myanmar.
 As they are set apart from each other you feel as if you are enjoying a holiday home without neighbours, especially if your villa is at the end of a row like it was in my case.

 The bathroom had a large shower and an inviting free standing bathtub that would have been a perfect soak at the end of a busy day exploring the lake.
 The level of details added extra thoughtfulness to the experience.
 My evening turn down service included Burmese tea with a small note explaining the locals eat it hot but unsweetened and with a teaspoon of sesame seeds.
 Burmese sweets were left in the siting area and were a welcoming sight.
 Although I am not a huge fan of the Thai/Burmese sweets, I do love sago and mango sticky rice and can never say no to a helping of either, or both.